 Striving to Lessen Penalties in Ste.
 Genevieve County, MO

-- Pursuing reduced charges or more lenient sentencing.
+- Seeking reduced charges or lighter sentences.

 Defending Your Rights in Ste.
 Genevieve County, MO

-Once you are charged in Ste.
+From the moment charges are filed in Ste.
 Genevieve County, MO, your rights could be compromised.
-An expert|An experienced} Combs Waterkotte Ste.
-Genevieve County, MO assault defense attorney ensures that your constitutional rights are protected throughout receive equitable treatment during investigations and court proceedings.
+A skilled|An experienced} Combs Waterkotte Ste.
+Genevieve County, MO assault defense attorney will ensure that your constitutional rights are upheld throughout the legal proceedings in Ste.
+Genevieve County, MO.
+This involves:

 Reach Out to a Leading Ste.
 Genevieve County, MO Assault Lawyer at Combs Waterkotte Today